EricAtNRD/ConkyInfinitySVG/README.md

 	- Ubuntu: Dash > (search) Startup Applications > Add
 	- Other: see your location documentation to add this as a startup application.

 9. We can use Compiz to make the conky window partially transparent.
-This can be accomplished via ccsm - CompizConfig Settings Manager, use with caution (it is fairly easy to render your desktop unusable with ccsm)!
+This can be accomplished via ccsm - CompizConfig Settings Manager, use with caution (it is fairly easy to render your desktop unusable with ccsm).
+If use set up conky to handle transparency in step 5, skip this step.
 	- If not installed, install compizconfig-settings-manager
 	- Run ccsm
 	- Go to: Accessibility > Opacity, Brightness and Saturation > (enable if not already)
 	- In the Opacity tab, click "New"
-	- In "Windows" enter "name=Conky"
+	- In "Windows" enter "name=Conky" (exactly as shown -- do not just type "Conky")
 	- In "Window values" enter "66" or so (higher for less transparent, lower for more)

 10. Tweak the background image if you wish.